 Many line producers or production managers describe their day-to-day job as putting out fires.
 However, if you fail to address or communicate these issues, they can spiral out of control, costing time and money.

-The first step in understanding how to collaborate on set is improving communication.
-So, here are a few tips for building a robust communication strategy.
+The first step in understanding how to collaborate on set is improving communication, and here are a few tips for building that robust communication strategy.

 For Alex Hughes, Head of Production at SMUGGLER, this means empowering production managers to identify problems as soon as possible, no matter how big or small.